dalalkrish/text-summarization-keras/README.md

 Pickle files of the articles along with their respective heading is provided here.

-Pre trained 6B GloVe vectors from nlp.stanford.com are used to speed up the training of the network.
+Pre trained 6B GloVe vectors from Standfor University are used to speed up the training of the network.

 The network uses Encoder-Decoder Architecture with 'Attention' layer to focus